mechpen/mechpen.github.io/src/posts/2019-07-18-resolv-conf/index.md

      nameserver entries,

 Load balancers normally route packets based on addresses and ports.
-Using multiple duplicated entries diversifies source ports, which in turn diversifies the actual nameservers.
+Using multiple identical entries diversifies source ports, which in turn diversifies the actual nameservers.